What is CSIR UGC NET?

 Individuals differ in their styles of application of intellect.
 Some excel in one while others excel in other styles.
 The various applications of intellect are:

-(a) Comprehension: This includes grasp and understanding of the given material only without going beyond the material provided.
+(a) Comprehension: This includes a grasp and understanding of the given material only without going beyond the material provided.
 This can also be called ‘cognitive style’.
 Recognition of familiar objects, sounds, melodies, etc., is included here but the analytical ability is not.

 (b) Retention: After comprehension, some individuals are able to transfer the material into ‘retention’ and are able to recall it quickly.
 Recalling the right matter at the right time, with accuracy and speed, is a key to success.
 This is also called ‘memory ability’.

 (c) Reasoning: This includes the logical application of comprehended and retained material.
 The ability to grasp object relations, relations of ideas, the ability of analysis and synthesis, and convergent and divergent thinking are included in this area.
-The reasoning is a style of higher order complex mental ability.
+The reasoning is a style of higher-order complex mental ability.

 (d) Evaluation: This means reaching an outcome, conclusion, and implication, after reasoning, analysis and logical thinking have been applied.
 The evaluative style helps the individual’s problem-solving ability and insight and foresight regarding problems.
 This is most helpful usually while dealing with other persons and social situations like group conflicts and communal tensions.

-Tips, Hints, Tricks and Shortcuts to solve mental ability questions
+Tips, Hints, Tricks, and Shortcuts to solve mental ability questions

 - Read every question very carefully to know clearly the logical relationships and be aware of any twist or turn which may be part of the question.